 FindLaw’s Digital Marketing Service is one of the most utilized by law firms.
 However, what many people don’t realize is they have set up their contract and seo efforts to benefit them more than it benefits you or your firm.

 Sure, it’s good to obtain and keep clients – that’s everyone’s goal – but we can attest that placing a client in a position where they may feel trapped isn’t beneficial for anyone.
 Many FindLaw clients feel just that.

 Unfortunately, what’s sad is that this example has played out several times with our clients.
 What’s even worse is that FindLaw has possibly played on their clients who don’t realize they are just trying to obtain and keep their business.
-By intent or accident, this method of doing business doesn’t benefit you or your firm.
+By intent or accident, this method of doing business doesn’t benefit you or your law firm.

 Go ahead and do a google search in your browser right now.
 You will see one or more FindLaw properties at the top like I did.
 Search your practice area too, you will see links to their practice area pages with all of your competitors.
 Before get too excited and think “how dare they”, go read your contract.
 They covered that!
 The biggest issue with Find Law’s MSA is that there is no non-compete clause in the agreement.
 What this means is that FindLaw may promote both of you AND your competition.
 Working with both you and your competitor doesn’t benefit you at all.
 FindLaw is only keeping their best interest in mind.

 If you considered or are utilizing FindLaw’s Marketing Services, give us a call.
 Even if it means you don’t utilize our services, we want to make sure your priorities come first.
 Contact us today at 877-602-7510.